ingo-m/py-air-quality/README.md

 - The mean air particulate concentration since the measurement started for weekends (i.e. Saturday and Sunday, `baseline_weekend.png`)

+The plots showing the mean air particulate concentration for weekdays and weekends will only show up once you have collected data over at least 24 hours.

 For more background information, see:
 - https://github.com/ikalchev/py-sds011
 - https://www.raspberrypi.org/blog/monitor-air-quality-with-a-raspberry-pi/